Characters: Inheritance Cycle

-- No Sell The strategy proposed in the earlier books for using her to anticipate Galbatorix every move in the final battle proves moot because he knows the name of the Ancient Language
+- No Sell: The strategy proposed in the earlier books was using her to anticipate Galbatorix every move.
+In the final battle proves moot because he knows the name of the Ancient Language.

 - Plot-Relevant Age-Up: Her curse compels her to help people, and she couldn't help people as an infant, so the curse made her grow until she could help people.

 - Purple Eyes: She has purple eyes, which emphasize her mystical nature.